Zaid-MAHSOUNE/Zaid-MAHSOUNE/README.md

 ### I'm a college student in University Of Technology Essaouira !!

-- 🌱 I’m currently learning about HTML5 , CSS3 , JavaScipt , JAVA
+- 🌱 I’m currently learning about ReactJS , NodeJS , MongoDB
 - 👯 I want to develop my programming skills
-- 🥅 2023 Goals: Develop a personal project with JAVA
+- 🥅 2023 Goals: Develop a personal project with React